IMSY-DKFZ/anthropomorphic-phantoms/README.md

-# Photoacoustic and Hyperspectral Imaging Python Package
+# Anthropomorphic phantoms with tissue-mimicking spectra

 This repository contains code for the paper "Anthropomorphic tissue-mimicking phantoms for oximetry validation based on multispectral optical imaging", see [Paper](TODO) that was published in tje Journal of Biomedical Optics 2025.